vyp/dots/docs/installation.md

         # Or git clone from mirror: <https://notabug.org/i/etsi.git>
         $ git clone https://github.com/vyp/etsi

+7. Check if there are any extra changes for pacman configuration (and if there are, you should probably incoporate them into `./pacman/etc/pacman.conf`, because the next step will delete `/etc/pacman.conf`):

+        $ diff /etc/pacman.conf ~/etsi/pacman/etc/pacman.conf

+8. Some ArchHaskell repository keys may need to [added][5] depending on pacman configuration.
+If there are errors when trying to add such keys, an empty `/root/.gnupg/dirmngr_ldapservers.conf` file [may need to be created][6]:

+        $ sudo mkdir -pv /root/.gnupg
+        $ sudo touch /root/.gnupg/dirmngr_ldapservers.conf

+9. Preliminary setup:

-        $ cd etsi
+        $ cd ~/etsi
         $ ./bootstrap

-7. (Optional) Download the AUR:
+10. (Optional) Download the AUR:

         $ mkdir ~/dl
         $ cd ~/dl
         $ git clone --depth=1 git://pkgbuild.com/aur-mirror.git

-8. Install packages (all the programs you want, including from the AUR and whatever other sources...).
+11. Install packages (all the programs you want, including from the AUR and whatever other sources...).

-9. Assuming `zsh` was installed in step 8:
+12. Assuming `zsh` was installed in step 11:

         $ chsh -s $(which zsh)

-10. Log out and log back in to load zsh (`$ exit` from the tty).
+13. Log out and log back in to load zsh (`$ exit` from the tty).

-11.     $ cd ~/etsi
+14.     $ cd ~/etsi
         $ antigen restore zsh-plugins-snapshot
         $ ./vim-plugins-snapshot
         $ cd ~

-12. Copy over personal files and/or font files.
+15. Copy over personal files and/or font files.

-13.     $ startx
+16.     $ startx

-14.     $ firefox
+17.     $ firefox

-15. Install any/all Firefox addons you want.
+18. Install any/all Firefox addons you want.

-16. Step 14 will create a profile directory under `~/.mozilla/firefox/` in the form of `########.default` where the `#`'s are (seemingly) random letters and/or numbers.
+19. Step 17 will create a profile directory under `~/.mozilla/firefox/` in the form of `########.default` where the `#`'s are (seemingly) random letters and/or numbers.
 Now the rest of the Firefox configuration files can be
     installed: